San Marcos Growers LogoSan Marcos Growers

 We have grown this variegated cultivar since 1980 and find it is slower and shorter growing than Pittosporum tobira.
 It was awarded the prestigious Royal Horticulture Award of Garden Merit in 1993.
 For more information about the species see our listing of Pittosporum tobira

-This information about Pittosporum tobira 'Variegata' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Pittosporum tobira 'Variegata' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.